 To do this, you’ll need to have access to an Email Marketing Platform that plugs into your website.
 I personally swear by ConvertKit for all of my email marketing.

 ConverKit has been nothing but amazing since I made the move from Mailchimp last year.
 Big ups for its user interface and its if this, then that based intuition.
-You can learn more about ConvertKit here.
+You can try ConvertKit, risk free for 14 days by clicking here.

 PHASE 2: CAMPAIGN SETUP